stepzen-dev/faunadb-login-demo/README.md

 }
 ```

-Now on your local machine, go to the root of your `faunadb-login-demo` project and create a StepZen folder.
+Now that we have Fauna set up, we need to tell our StepZen API how to connect to it using our Fauna API key.
+On your local machine, go to the root of your `faunadb-login-demo` project and create a StepZen folder.

 ```bash
 mkdir stepzen && cd stepzen
 ```

-Create a `config.yaml` file in the folder with the following contents (replacing `Basic MY_FAUNA_KEY` with the information you just copied from the GraphQL Playground in the Fauna dashboard.
+Create a `config.yaml` file in the folder with the following contents (replacing `Basic MY_FAUNA_KEY` with the information you copied from the GraphQL Playground in the Fauna dashboard).

 ```yaml
 configurationset: